 • Strollers are not allowed inside the show due to safety issues.
 Please park your stroller in the designated stroller parking area.

-• It is recommended that all children wear lifejackets for safety.
+• It is recommended that all children wear lifejackets for their safety.

 • The Boat Show is open rain or shine.